 International Bank Account Number / IBAN FR76 1313 5000 8008 1018 4365 961

 Candidates will receive an email confirming receipt of their completed file.

 – Registration fees will not be refunded.

 a/ Shortlisting procedure

-A jury consisting of three organists (Michel Bouvard, Jan Willem Jansen and Els Biesemans) will examine the projects submitted and listen to the recordings sent, with entries being presented anonymously by the competition director, Yves Rechsteiner.
+A jury consisting of three organists (Michel Bouvard, Cindy Castillo and Jan Willem Jansen) will examine the projects submitted and listen to the recordings sent, with entries being presented anonymously by the competition director, Yves Rechsteiner.

 The jury will base its decision mainly on the musical quality of the performances.
 It may take into account the originality and quality of the proposed programme.
 In addition, candidates must be attentive to the quality of the sound recording, which can affect the jury’s appreciation.

 The jury will choose a maximum of 12 candidates for the semi-finals.
 The selected candidates will be informed in early May 2024.

 b/ Semi-Finals in Toulouse (Tuesday 1 and Wednesday 2 October)